 You can produce chlorine by putting saltwater through a process called electrolysis.
-A current passed through metal plates in the salt water causes the NaCl to separate into sodium (Na) and chlorine (Cl).
+A current passed through metal plates in the saltwater causes the NaCl to separate into sodium (Na) and chloride (Cl).

 Let’s come back to the pool example.
-Chloride dissolved into water forms hypochlorous acid, HOCl, and hypochlorite, OCl–.
-These chemicals destroy harmful bacteria and microorganisms.
+Chloride dissolved into water forms hypochlorous acid (HOCl), and hypochlorite (OCl).
+These chemicals destroy harmful bacteria and microorganisms, disinfecting the water.

 However, you must measure and monitor the chlorine level in the water.
 Too much would waste the chemical and increase costs, and too little wouldn’t completely disinfect your water.

 Before we talk about the ways to measure, let’s understand what we’re measuring.
 As mentioned earlier, chloride in a solution produces hypochlorous acid and hypochlorite.
 We call these two elements free chlorine.

 The amount of each component will depend on the pH of the solution.
 With a pH value of around 7.5, hypochlorous acid and hypochlorite has a ratio of roughly 1:1.
 For lower pH values, you’ll have more of the acid form, HOCl, than OCl-.
 And for higher pH values, you’ll have more of the alkaline form than the acid form.

 Besides the free chlorine, you may also have other chlorine compounds, like chloramine (free chlorine + ammonia) and organically bound chlorine.
 We call these compounds combined chlorine.
 The amount of free chlorine plus combined chlorine form the total chlorine amount in the solution.